MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 ### Package size

-Even if the API support 15GB files, we recommend package sizes of up to 250 MB OR 250 items (depending which one comes first).
-If you have a file larger than that recommended size limit then you should send it in its own package.
+Even if the API support 15 GB files, we recommend package sizes of up to 250 MB OR 250 items (depending which one comes first).
+If you have a file larger than that recommended size limit, then you should send it in its own package.
 The same applies to versions; each version counts against the size limit and item count.
 Additionally, all the versions of a file should be in the same package.

 ### File size

 Currently, the import pipeline supports individual files of **15 GB** maximum size.

-### Only un-compressed packages are supported
+### Only uncompressed packages are supported

 The import pipeline does not support compressed packages.
 The file content must be stored in a different Azure Storage container from the manifest and related descriptive XML files.
-This decision was made to prevent the overhead of processing time on both ends of the migration (to compress and decompress), and also to ease package creation and modification.
+This is to prevent the overhead of processing time on both ends of the migration (to compress and decompress), and to ease package creation and modification.
 Compression of individual files such as into zip archives is supported as long as they are referenced in the import package as the archive itself, not the contents.

 ### API supports import of multiple file versions